sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 The close form expression for every integral $I_{3}$, $I_{4}$ and $J_{2}$ can be found in <d-cite key="saad1995online"></d-cite>.

-### Two Layer Neural Network
+#### Neural networks with a hidden layer

 From the equations above, extending to a two-layer network can be done simply by adding another layer to both the teacher and student networks.
-The second layer of the student network is treated as an additional order parameter, a s in <d-cite key="goldt2020dynamics"></d-cite>.
-The expectations and integrals remain the same as in
+The second layer of the student network is treated as an additional order parameter, as in Goldt et al. <d-cite key="goldt2020dynamics"></d-cite>.
-<d-cite key="saad1995online"></d-cite>, except that each update now involves the second layer of both the student and
+The expectations and integrals remain the same as in Saad & Solla <d-cite key="saad1995online"></d-cite>, except that each update now involves the second layer of both the student and teacher networks.
-teacher networks.

 Another way to understand the connection between both frameworks is by considering, for example, the soft committee